Presentation from Thursday, December 8, 2022: Waterways, Human Interaction, and the Deep History of Water in Minnesota: with Justin Blum

 Learn some cool stuff about dragonflies and damselflies and just how amazing they are.
 We will discuss both adults and aquatic nymphs.
 Learn about their place in nature and some of the threats that Odonata face in Minnesota.
 We will briefly discuss what the Minnesota Dragonfly Society has been doing and how you can get involved to help with its mission “to conserve Minnesota's dragonflies and damselflies through research and education.”

-Minnesota’s Dragonflies and Damselflies Presentation Link
+Minnesota’s Dragonflies and Damselflies: Presentation Link

 Learn some cool stuff about dragonflies and damselflies and just how amazing they are.
 We will discuss both adults and aquatic nymphs.
 Learn about their place in nature and some of the threats that Odonata face in Minnesota.
 We will briefly discuss what the Minnesota Dragonfly Society has been doing and how you can get involved to help with its mission “to conserve Minnesota's dragonflies and damselflies through research and education.”

-Minnesota’s Dragonflies and Damselflies Presentation Link
+Minnesota’s Dragonflies and Damselflies: Presentation Link

 Presentation from Thursday April 14, 2022: Minnesota Biological Survey with Bruce Carlson